laolujr/Cloud-Projects-/README.md

 I then created the `Database`  after all the needful configurations.
 I saved the configuration `Database endpoint` for my `Database`

-## Create EFS and Mount targets in Database Tier
+### Create EFS and Mount targets in Database Tier

+The next step in my project was to create an `EFS` so my `Webservers` in both availability zones can share files.
+The point of the `EFS` and `Mount Targets` is to enable my `Webservers`  access configuration code and application file from a shared folder `EFS`.